ZachEngstrom/pihole/README.md

 ## Description

 This repository assumes that you have PiHole up and running.
 Consider using the instructional written by [CrossTalk Solutions](https://www.crosstalksolutions.com/the-worlds-greatest-pi-hole-and-unbound-tutorial-2023/) for the initial setup.
+The [YouTube video](https://youtu.be/cE21YjuaB6o) worked well for me.

 ## What is PiHole?